seiyria/drakkar/_scenarios/1-cob.md

 When you die here in normal cob, you lose 2 hp.

 To get to Crazy Cob, go to Timmy Town and tell any blue npc `xxx, gocrazy`.
+XP and Skill gains are doubled here.